Styela clava

 Styela clava is a solitary, subtidal ascidian tunicate.
 It has a variety of common names such as the stalked sea squirt, clubbed tunicate, Asian tunicate, leathery sea squirt, or rough sea squirt.
 As its common names suggest, S. clava is club-shaped with an elongated oval body and a long peduncle for attaching to a substrate.
-Although native to the northwestern waters of the Pacific Ocean, since the 1900s, S. clava has become an increasingly successful invasive species outside of its native range.
+Although native to the northwestern waters of the Pacific Ocean, S. clava has become an increasingly successful invasive species outside of its native range since the 1900s.
 It is edible.

 Morphology

 S. clava is a solitary tunicate.
-Including both the club-shaped body and peduncle, larger specimen of S. clava can have a maximum length of around 130 mm (5.1 in) and smaller specimen only reaching 30 mm (1.2 in) in length.
-Smaller specimen tend to have no distinct peduncle.
+Including both the club-shaped body and peduncle, larger specimens of S. clava can have a maximum length of around 130 mm (5.1 in) while smaller specimens only reach 30 mm (1.2 in) in length.
+Smaller specimens tend to lack a distinct peduncle.
 As described by some of its common names, S. clava has a tough, wrinkled or irregularly grooved skin and comes in two variations of color dependent on size.
-Larger specimen have a light brown body and a darker brown peduncle while smaller specimen are yellow-brown.
+Larger specimens have a light brown body and a darker brown peduncle while smaller specimen are yellow-brown.

 Habitat

 S. clava is a marine invertebrate animal.
 Adults are entirely sessile, growing attached to hard subtidal substrata as deep as 25 meters (82 ft).
 They can be found on virtually any hard surface such as rocks, buoys, pilings and shells of mussels.
-S. clava is predominant in the littoral zone, preferring sheltered localities free of strong wave action and floating objects, making artificial surfaces in harbors and marinas exceptional habitat.
+S. clava is predominant in the littoral zone, preferring sheltered localities free of strong wave action and floating objects, making artificial surfaces in harbors and marinas exceptional habitats.

 It is a hardy species that can live in a wide range of temperatures from -2 °C to 27 °C and can tolerate high salinity waters (26% - 28% salinity) that would be lethal to other tunicate species.